CodeRekk/react-static-plugin-localized/README.md

 In the dataPath of language the Plugin will get the file for each given language.
 For the above Example there are 2 files in that folder: `de.json` and `en.json`.

+### CommonData (since 0.8)
+The data in the given path (given as `string` like in example config above) will be read for each language (like normal translation/page-data `[path]/[languageId].json`) and will be given to every page and their children as a prop with the key `common`.
+This can be used for translations of the header/footer for example.

 ### Page Configuration
 Each page has: